Here are our most frequently asked questions:

 - Who can benefit most from the Aspen Senior Day Center?

 - How can I learn more about issues and options available to seniors?

 Q: What days and hours are you open and where are you located?

 A: We are open Monday – Friday from 9:30 am to 4:30 pm.
 We are located at 3410 North Canyon Rd. in Provo (just north of Day’s Market in the Edgemont area).

 Q: What are your rates and how do they compare with other senior care services?

 A. Our daily rate is $79 (minimum 3 days per week) which includes participation in all activities, nutritious snacks, and a delicious lunch.
 You may choose to attend the center from three to five days per week.
 We also provide transportation for an additional fee based on mileage from the center.

 At around $12 per hour, we are the most economical approach to senior care available, even if your loved one is with us every day of the week.
-In-home care costs around $24 per hour, which quickly adds up.
-Assisted Living can cost between $2,500 and $5,000 per month depending on the facility and the needs of your loved one.
-For seniors who want to remain at home but just need a safe and friendly place to go during the day.
-We are the best solution around!
+In-home care costs $21 to $24 per hour.
+Assisted Living costs between $2,500 and $5,000 per month depending on the facility and the needs of your loved one.
+For seniors who want to remain at home but just need a safe and friendly place to go during the day, we are the best solution around!

 Q: What payment options and funding are there for your type of services?